-It is helpful if they live and work in the area where your target audience resides as well.
-Every language has variations and rules that may change your translation for your target audience.
-A translator who understands these differences and can edit your book to make sense to the locals is called a localization specialist.
+It is also helpful if the translator lives and works in the area in which your target audience resides.
+Every language has variations and rules that may change how your translation is interpreted by your target audience.
+A translator who understands these differences and can edit your book in such a way that it makes true sense to the locals.
+These individuals are known as localization specialists.

-You will need a native editor who can review your book translation, both to see how it stacks up with the original and to assess it in its own right.
-The editor will need to be bilingual, so that he/she can compare the work.
+You will need a native editor who can review your book translation.
+They see how it stacks up with the original and assesses it in its own right.
+The editor will need to be bilingual so that he/she can compare the work.
 This is a crucial step in the literary translation process.
-Editors of books in translation will help with the flow and accuracy of your words, ensuring that your book is of the highest quality for its new audience.
+Editors of translated books will help with the flow and accuracy of your words, ensuring that your book is of the highest quality for its new audience.

 Working with A Book Translation Company

-Before hiring a translation agency, you will want to tally the entire cost of the project.
-It’s also worth establishing who your contact person will be, how frequently you can speak with him/her, how long the project will take, and that you will retain full rights to your translated book.
+Before hiring a translation agency, you need to tally the entire cost of the project.
+It’s also worth establishing who your contact person will be, how frequently you can speak with him/her, and how long the project will take.
+Don’t forget to put in place a solid agreement that you will retain full rights to your translated book.